SIC app

 Introduction

-This process describes the UX/UI steps I took to help launch a successful product in the largest gold mine in the world - Goldstrike, Nevada, for Barrick Gold Corporation in 2019.
+This process describes steps and UX decisions I made to help launch a successful product in the largest gold mine in the world - Goldstrike, Nevada, for Barrick Gold Corporation in 2019.

 Short Interval Control (SIC) is a structured process for identifying and acting on opportunities to improve the efficiency of production.
-MVP based on serverless AWS architecture is designed, developed, and deployed within six months.
+MVP hosted on AWS is designed, developed, and deployed within six months.

 The problem

-Barrick wanted to improve the process in their mines by shortening the time needed to complete the task of digging gold.
-A solution from a third-party company that was in use was inefficient, adoption was low, and it was costly.
+Barrick's goal was to streamline their gold extraction process by reducing task completion times.
+The existing third-party solution was inefficient, adoption was low, and it was costly.
 The Short Interval Control project was created to solve these issues, and the Scrum team of 7 started the 6-month journey to deliver an MVP.

 Step 1